pfeiferd/genestrip/README.md

                             recomputation.
 The default is no isolation.
  -k <key>                   Key used as a prefix for naming result files
                             in conjuntion with '-f'.
- -l                         Download fastqs from URLs to '<base
+ -l                         Download fastq/fastas from URLs to '<base
                             dir>/projects/<project name>/fastq' instead of
                             streaming them for the goals 'filter', 'match' and 'matchlr'.
- -ll                        Download fastqs from URLs to '<base
+ -ll                        Download fastq/fastas from URLs to '<base
                             dir>/fastq' instead of streaming them for the goals 'filter', 'match' and 'matchlr'.
- -m <fqmap>                 Mapping file with a list of fastq files to be
+ -m <fqmap>                 Mapping file with a list of fastq/fasta files
-                            processed via the goals 'filter', 'match' or 'matchlr'.
-Each line of the file must have the format '<key> <URL or path to fastq file>'.
+                            to be processed via the goals 'filter', 'match' or 'matchlr'.
+Each line of the file must have the format '<key> <URL or path to fastq/fasta file>'.
- -r <path>                  Common store folder for filtered fastq files
+ -r <path>                  Common store folder for filtered fastq/fasta
-                            and result files created via the goals 'filter', 'match' or 'matchlr'.
+                            files and result files created via the goals 'filter', 'match' or 'matchlr'.
 The defaults
                             are '<base dir>/projects/<project name>/fastq'
                             and '<base dir>/projects/<project name>/csv',